yhpong/Supervised-Learning/README.md

     Call .Add_Layer("FULL", 10, , , , "SOFTMAX")
 End With
 ```
 Once specified, we can start training the model.
 For demonstration purpose, let's train it on only 4000 images and 250 validation images and test it on another 250 images.
-We will use a learning rate 0.1 and momentum 0.5, and train it on mini-batch size of 10 for 10 epochs.
-The training inputs and training targets are saved in arrays of x_train() and array of tgt_train().
-Same goes for the valiation and testing set.s
+We will use a learning rate 0.1 and momentum 0.5, and train it with mini-batch size of 10 for 10 epochs.
+The training inputs and training targets are saved in arrays x_train() and tgt_train() respectively.
+Same goes for the valiation and testing sets.
 ```
 With CNN1
     Call .Train(x_train, tgt_train, y_train, 0.1, 0.5, 10, 10, train_cost, train_accuracy, x_valid, tgt_valid, y_valid, valid_cost, valid_accuracy)